1. When Does SALSA Meet?

-SALSA mostly meets at public outreach events commonly called star parties, which usually begin around local sunset.
-The time for sunset changes year round, so please visit Time and Date to find out when it will get dark.
+We also have private club events commonly called star parties, which usually begin around local sunset.
+The time for sunset changes year round, so please visit to find out when it will get dark.

 2. Does SALSA have membership fees?